GunnlaugurCalvi/lottery-react/README.md

 # lottery-react
-A raw and nasty looking frontend for the Lottery smart contract
+A raw and nasty looking frontend for the Lottery smart contract that you can get/clone [here](https://github.com/GunnlaugurCalvi/LotterySC)